radiusoss/helm-charts/README.md

 We are building a Simple, Collaborative and Multi Cloud platform for Big Data Scientists.

-You will analyse data and share reuslts with Spark, Python and R on a WEB Notebook on Kubernetes cluster.
+You will analyse data and share results with Spark, Python and R on a WEB Notebook on Kubernetes cluster.